sdg2DieUpm/jukebox/README.md

-# Jukebox Version 2 support files (system integration)
+# Jukebox support files (system integration)

-This folder contains the support files for the system integration of the Jukebox Version 2 project.
+This folder contains the support files for the system integration of the Jukebox project.

 **Attention**